F&B stories around the world are developing according to the changing cultural climate, from laws and politics to new customer preferences.

 In India, rapid economic growth has altered meal-time culture.
 The tradition around preparing and eating homemade food is changing as younger customers are more time restricted and demand convenience from F&B services.
 Similar to what we’ve seen in Western countries, the use of food apps is continuing to revolutionise the restaurant industry in India.
 The food delivery sector is expected to grow to 202 million customers by 2023 (Statista, 2019) and will be increasingly important for brands to reach new customers.
 Tea brand Chai Point delivers online orders in 30 minutes, resulting in a 50-70% repeat purchase monthly, and 2-3x a week in store (Your Story, 2018).
 For western brands, the increased use of food delivery apps may make it easier to infiltrate the Indian market.
 Uber Eats partnered with India’s largest coffee chain, Café Coffee Day, to offer an exclusive menu from its virtual restaurant and McDonalds reports that 70% of its deliveries come from online offerings (Quartz India, 2019).

 Even though food apps are making F&B brands more accessible to customers in India, the large economic disparity within the population restricts some groups from accessing these services.
 To succeed in this rapidly changing market, brands will need to ensure consistency in all food offerings, from restaurants to online.

 As economic, cultural and political forces continue to impact the preferences and behaviours of people all around the world, global food stories will continue to evolve.
 Accessibility to products will play a key role in shaping countries’ food identities now and in the future.

-Images Courtesy of by CHLOE., The Guardian and Mumbai Foodie.
+Images Courtesy of by CHLOE., and Unsplash.